SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/ForeignSystem_Agent/v1ForeignSystemAgent_GetDeviceByName.md

 | SO-TimeZone | Specify the timezone code that you would like date/time responses converted to. |
 | SO-AppToken | The application token that identifies the partner app.
 Used when calling Online WebAPI from a server. |

 ## Request Body: request

 ApplicationName, DeviceName

 | Property Name | Type |  Description |
 |----------------|------|--------------|
 | ApplicationName | string |  |
 | DeviceName | string |  |

-## Response: object
+## Response:

-Saves a foreign device belonging to the ForeignDevice and application name specified.

-Carrier object for ForeignDevice.
-Services for the ForeignDevice Carrier is available from the <see cref="T:SuperOffice.CRM.Services.IForeignSystemAgent">ForeignSystem Agent</see>.
+OK

 | Response | Description |
 |----------------|-------------|
 | 200 | OK |

-Response body: object
+Response body:

 | Property Name | Type |  Description |
 |----------------|------|--------------|